StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/config.rst

    Parameters:

    - *path*, corresponds to the absolute path where the configuration file can be found.
+If :py:obj:`None`, then the default location will be used.
    - *loop*, is an optional parameter which corresponds to a :ref:`coroutine <coroutine>` loop.

    Example::

       from stoiridhtools import Config

       config = Config('path/to/config/directory')

       async with config.open() as cfg:
          # read the 'qbs' section
          data = await cfg.read('qbs')